nin0-dev/sadantify/README.md

 Requires installing Spotify from the installer. (**NOT THE MICROSOFT STORE!**)

-Currently the `applyPatch.mjs` script only suppoorts windows.
+Currently the `applyPatch.mjs` script only supports Windows and Linux (tested on Arch + Hyprland).

 To build, enable devtools and patch Spotify, run: